JosephPenaQuino/CPU_Simulator/README.md

 an inputs and functionality output.

 ## Background
-Our project allows a real CPU simulation in C++, using  Concurrent, Oriented Objects and Generic programming also the Standard Library C++ to achieve our purpose we need to define all parts of CPU and use a System on chip (SoC), all of that through MIPS architecture.
+Our project allows a real CPU simulation in C++, using Oriented Objects and Generic programming also the Standard Library C++ to achieve our purpose we need to define all parts of CPU and use a System on chip (SoC), all of that through MIPS architecture.
 In addition, to managed the efficient simulation we implement a TDD (Test Driven Development), that allows to